 Building a confident, employed community

-During their 3-month or 6-month program, trainees receive job assessments, help with their resumes, compassionate performance evaluation, and safety training.
+During their 3-month or 6-month program, trainees receive job assessments, help with their resumes, personalized performance evaluation, and safety training.
 Our extensive curriculum focuses on soft and hard skills; including customer service, retail sales, administrative, marketing & communications, salvage & deconstruction, and woodworking.
 We work closely with our partners to build custom one-on-one coaching curricula tailored to the interests and skill-sets of each trainee.

 We work with trainees from all walks of life: retirees, single parents re-entering the workforce, youth entering the workforce for the first time, students earning service learning credit, international (ESL) students, adults with disabilities, people recovering from injuries, soldiers transitioning from active duty, people transitioning from incarceration and more.
 These people are our neighbors, our community members, and our friends.
 We may help them obtain the skills they need, but it is their character and determination that drives their success.